 - Red LED Indicates there is a problem with one or more of the vehicle's systems.
-The red LED is also used to indicate that DTC(s) are present (displayed on the Diagnostic Tool's screen).
-In this Malfunction Indicator case, the Engine) (Check lamp on the vehicle's instrument panel will be illuminated. - DTC's that start with "P0", "P2" and some "P3" are considered Generic (Universal).
+The red LED is also used to indicate that DTC(s) are present (displayed on the CanOBD2&1 Scan Tool's screen).
+In this case, the Malfunction Indicator (Check Engine) lamp on the vehicle's instrument panel will be illuminated. - DTC's that start with "P0", "P2" and some "P3" are considered Generic (Universal).
 All Generic DTC definitions are the same on all OBD2 equipped vehicles.
-The Diagnostic Tool automatically displays the code definitions (if available) for Generic DTC's.
+The CanOBD2&1 Scan Tool automatically displays the code definitions for Generic DTC's.